The rubric for mitigating Stripe disputes is clear. But it takes ungodly amounts of hours and industry experience to get the hang of it.

 As we noted earlier, when a customer files a Stripe dispute, some card brands start by investigating the transaction before proceeding with a chargeback.
 If need be.

 They’ll request further information about the charge.
 American Express refers to that process as “inquiries,” but most card brands refer to them as “retrievals.”
 MasterCard and Visa rarely make inquiries.
-They create a chargeback immediately a customer files a transaction dispute.
+They create a chargeback immediately after a customer files a transaction dispute.

 Inquiries give you a window to mitigate the dispute before it becomes a full-blown chargeback.
 And to achieve that, you should submit every relevant documentation on the transaction or refund the payment in full.
 Refunding the customer means you addressed the inquiry or retrieval.
 And Stripe will not charge you any dispute fee.